ontola/ldget/README.md

 - On MacOS using [homebrew](https://brew.sh/): `$ brew tap ontola/ldget https://github.com/ontola/ldget.git && brew install ontola/ldget/ldget`
 - Or install the binaries from the [releases page](https://github.com/ontola/ldget/releases)
 - Or build it yourself.
-Clone this repo and run `go get ./... && go install` to install the dependencies and add `ldget` to `path`.
+Install golang, clone this repo and run `go get ./... && go install` to install the dependencies and add `ldget` to `path`.

 ## Usage